Influence of Rotation on Fingering Convection in Planetary Cores: Results

 \subsubsection{Scaling of the radial velocity}

 To evaluate how the radial variation of $\Rrho$ influences the vigour of fingering convection throughout the layer, Figure~\ref{fig:profile_ur} shows the radial profile of the root mean square (r.m.s.) radial velocity for increasing values of $N^2/\Omega^2$.
+The radial profiles are used to assess the radial localisation of the kinetic energy, which indicates how the active regions of the dynamics shift with control parameters.
 In all cases, radial motions are strongest near the bottom of the layer, just outside the lower boundary layer, and decrease monotonically with radius.
 Only weak radial flows are observed to cross the upper region beyond $r>r_s$ (where $\Rrho(r=r_s)=\Le$).

-To determine how the mean velocity amplitude scales with the parameters, Figure~\ref{fig:Re_N2}(a) shows the variation of the Reynolds number as a function of $N^2/\Omega^2$.
-The Reynolds number $\Rey$ is a dimensionless measure of the r.m.s. poloidal velocity $V_{p}$,
+The saturation of the flow amplitude is commonly assessed via the dependence of the Reynolds number on the control parameters.
+Here we measure the Reynolds number $\Rey$ as a dimensionless measure of the r.m.s. poloidal velocity $V_{p}$,

 where $V_{p}$ is calculated from the volume and time average of the poloidal kinetic energy.
-In Series 1, $\Rey$ remains relatively constant for $N^2/\Omega^2 \leq 1$.
-The cases with $N^2/\Omega^2<0.1$ appear as outliers as they exhibit no flow within the tangent cylinder.
-However, when $\Rey$ is rescaled by the fraction of the volume outside the tangent cylinder relative to the total layer volume (represented by triangles in Figure~\ref{fig:Re_N2}), these points align more closely with the others in the same regime.
-For $N^2/\Omega^2 >1$, $\Rey$ increases up to $N^2/\Omega^2\approx 100$, beyond which it plateaus.
-This saturation suggests that rotational effects become dynamically negligible at high $N^2/\Omega^2$ in Series 1, \ie as $\Ek\to 0$ (this would not necessarily be true for Series 2).
-In Series 2, $\Rey$ consistently increases with $N^2/\Omega^2$, with a noticeable transition near $N^2/\Omega^2\approx 1$, beyond which $\Rey$ increases more steeply.

-The variation of $\Rey$ with $N^2/\Omega^2$ indicates the presence of successive power-law relations, which we can compare with the theoretical scalings that have been proposed in non-rotating \citep[\eg][]{Brown2013,Yang2016,Hage2010,Tassin2024} and rotating fingering convection \citep{Sengupta2018} for regimes of weakly and strongly driven fingering convection, defined by the reduced density ratio \citep{Traxler2011b}:
+The variation of $\Rey$ with the parameters can be compared with the theoretical scalings that have been proposed in non-rotating \citep[\eg][]{Brown2013,Yang2016,Hage2010,Tassin2024} and rotating fingering convection \citep{Sengupta2018} for regimes of weakly and strongly driven fingering convection, defined by the reduced density ratio \citep{Traxler2011b}:

 The regime of weakly driven convection corresponds to $\smallr \approx1$ (\ie close to the linear onset for large Rayleigh numbers, $\Rrhoi \approx \Le$), whilst the regime of strongly-driven fingering convection, close to neutral stability ($\Rrhoi=1$), corresponds to \mbox{$0<\smallr\ll1$}.
 Note that here $\smallr=0.26$, so our simulations have moderate driving by that definition.
 Nevertheless, we can attempt to compare our numerical data to theoretical scalings proposed for $\smallr\ll1$.